stevenpencle/D6-LOA/README.md

 The _ORM_ namespace is where the _Entity Framework_ configuration, DbContext, and helpers are located.

+- **ChangeTrackerExtensions** This class augments the normal _Entity Framework_ change tracking behavior by automatically setting last updated audit fields for any entity that implements the _IAuditedEntity_ interface.
 - **EntityContext** This is the DbContext class that defines how our _Domain_ model entity types should be serialized to the data store.
 - **EntityFrameworkConfig** Describes the runtime context for _Entity Framework_ such as whether to drop and create the database during development and if the SQL command logger should only log distinct commands.
 This is a singleton type that is deserialized from _appsettings.json_.
+- **ModelBuilderExtensions** This class configures the _IAuditedEntity_ fields and associated database columns so that it is not necessary to decorate the properties on each entity that implements _IAuditedEntity_.
 - **NLogSqlInterceptor** This is the logging class for _NLog_ that is used to generate a log of database commands with parameters and is formatted for execution in _SQL Server Management Studio_.
 This is the log that should be provided to your DBA for the SQL review.

 **A note about repositories:** There are none.
 The primary purpose for the repository pattern is to hide the entity query and serialization details.
 This is typically necessary to accommodate good automated unit tests where repository mocks are used to test other business logic. _Entity Framework_ does not provide an abstraction of the DbContext or DbSet, but it does provide an "InMemory" database option with transactional scope to facilitate testing.
 This eliminates the need to mock repositories, so they are not used.
 If you prefer, you are welcome to use a repository pattern, but I find that it just adds an unnecessary tier to the application.